At a Glance: Best AR-15 80% Lower Receiver

 Considering these points, the time and effort it will take to complete your own AR-15 rifle will depend on the tools you use, for example, whether or not they are manual or automatic, along with your skills and experience in similar projects.

-Before you start the assembly process, you will need to ensure that you have all the necessary tools.
+Before you start the assembly process, you will need to ensure that you have all the necessary tools to complete your lower receiver.
 What tools you’ll need will depend on whether your 80% lower receiver comes with a jig kit or not.
-In my opinion, purchasing an 80% lower with a jig set is the best option as it means you will already have many of the tools required.

 That being said, some things may not be included in your jig kit which you will probably need.
 These are: